Treated unfairly at work? Here’s how to show your employer you mean business

 For a lot of employers, once they hear that you have contacted ACAS, they will be likely to redouble their efforts to stop the case going further.
 This can therefore be a great point to settle your case, if that’s what you want to do.

 A lot of this comes down to staying organised and always thinking one step ahead.
 With Valla, you can manage your employment case from start to finish, to help you work towards the result that you want.
-If you need help or advice, you can also share your case with others.

 Get the free toolkit